Document Information

 Example phraseology for an aircraft taking the Vashon departure:

-CESSNA 24X, CLEARED FOR TAKEOFF, MAKE A RIGHT DOWNWIND DEPARTURE IN CLOSE AT OR BELOW 800 FEET UNTIL MIDFIELD THEN A LEFT TURN WESTBOUND APPROVED.
+CESSNA 24X, CLEARED FOR TAKEOFF, MAKE A RIGHT DOWNWIND DEPARTURE AT OR BELOW 800 FEET UNTIL MIDFIELD THEN A LEFT TURN WESTBOUND APPROVED.
 (Traffic a Heavy Boeing 747 overhead on final above for SeaTac, caution wake turbulence.)

 Example phraseology for an aircraft on the Green Lake arrival: